Skip to content

 }

 Normal scraping of the website is not possible in this case.
-With moinAI, AI actions can be executed to map this behaviour.
-This simulates a click on the category.
-All questions are then opened with a click.
+With moinAI, the extraction process can be supplemented with rules and actions to capture dynamic content.
+This involves simulating a click on the category or opening all questions with a single click.

-Since the change of category is triggered after the click and the questions and answers are reloaded and overlaid, a separate resource must be created in the knowledge base for each category.
+As the category change is triggered after the click and the questions and answers are reloaded and overlaid each time, a separate resource must be created in the Knowledge Base for each category.

 “actions”: [